sdcst11/100-random-module/README.md

 dexterity
 constitution
 charisma
-Create a character generator that generates a character's statistics (3 points)
+Create a character generator that generates a character's statistics.
+Once they have generated the result and it has been displayed, ask the user if they want to create another character.
+(3 points)

 ##### Problem 1